Denis-Mwanzia/LandReGenHackathon2025/README.md

 ## 🙏 Acknowledgments

+- **Power Learn Project** for organizing the Land ReGen Hackathon 2025
 - **Land ReGen Hackathon 2025** for the platform and opportunity
 - **Kitui County** for the environmental context and data
 - **Open source community** for the amazing tools and libraries